docpad-archive/documentation/core/events.html.md

 Example: [The Pygments Plugin](http://docpad.org/plugin/pygments) more or less uses this event to search for all `<code>` HTML elements that have the CSS class `highlight` (e.g. `<code class="highlight">`) and replaces the element with one that has been syntax highlighted by the popular [pygments](http://pygments.org/) syntax highlighting engine.

+### `renderAfter`
+Called just just after we've rendered all the files.
+Partnered with the `renderBefore` event.

+Options:
+- `collection` a [query-engine](https://github.com/bevry/query-engine) [collection](https://github.com/bevry/query-engine/wiki/Using) containing the models we've rendered

 ### `writeBefore`
 Called just before we start writing all the files.
+Partnered with the `writeAfter` event.

 Options:
 - `collection` a [query-engine](https://github.com/bevry/query-engine) [collection](https://github.com/bevry/query-engine/wiki/Using) containing the models we are about to write
 - `templateData` the template data that was provided to the documents

 ### `writeAfter`
 Called just just after we've wrote all the files.
+Partnered with the `writeBefore` event.

 Options:
 - `collection` a [query-engine](https://github.com/bevry/query-engine) [collection](https://github.com/bevry/query-engine/wiki/Using) containing the models we are about to render

+### `generateAfter`
+Called just after we've finished generating your website.
+Partnered with the `generateBefore` event.

 ### `serverBefore`
-Called just before we start setting up the server
+Called just before we start setting up the server.
+Partnered with the `serverAfter` event.

+### `serverExtend`
+Called just while we are setting up the server, and just before the DocPad routes are applied.

+Use to extend the server with routes that will be triggered before the DocPad routes.

+Options:
+- `server` the [express.js](http://expressjs.com/) server instance we are using

 ### `serverAfter`
 Called just after we finished setting up the server.

-Often used to extend the server with routes that will be triggered after the DocPad routes.
+Use to extend the server with routes that will be triggered after the DocPad routes.

 Options:
 - `server` the [express.js](http://expressjs.com/) server instance we are using

-### `serverExtend`
+### `docpadDestroy`
-Called just while we are setting up the server, and just before the DocPad routes are applied.
-Used to extend the server with routes that will be triggered before the DocPad routes.
-Options:
-- `server` the [express.js](http://expressjs.com/) server instance we are using
+Called when it is time for DocPad to shutdown.
+Partnered with the `docpadReady` event.

+Use this to shutdown anything inside your plugins, close all connections, file system handlers, files, etc.